Skip to content

 F:={yt:ct=F},R:={yt:ct=R}F := \{y_t : c_t = F\}, \quad R := \{y_t : c_t = R\}

 Critical principle: The acquisition stream is the data-generating process.
 All bootstrap and dependence estimation MUST preserve adjacency in acquisition order, not per-class position.
-The underlying stochastic process (including drift, frequency scaling, and cache state evolution) operates in continuous time indexed by tt.
-Splitting by label and treating each class as an independent time series is statistically incorrect.

-3.3.2 Covariance Estimation via Stream-Based Block Bootstrap
+3.3.2 Variance Estimation via Stream-Based Block Bootstrap

 Timing measurements exhibit autocorrelation: nearby samples are more similar than distant ones due to cache state, frequency scaling, etc. Standard bootstrap assumes i.i.d. samples, underestimating variance.
 Implementations MUST use block bootstrap on the acquisition stream to preserve the true dependence structure.